BrighentiPatrik/CSSLP---ISC2-/README.md

 The KISS (Keep-It-Simple-Stupid) principle tells us to eliminate those that we don't need.
 The general rule of thumb should be to always eliminate all nonessential services and protocol.

 _**Complete Mediation**_
-This principle states that when a sunject's authorization is verified with respect to an object and an actions, this verification occurs every time the subject requests access to an object.
+This principle states that when a subject's authorization is verified with respect to an object and an actions, this verification occurs every time the subject requests access to an object.

 _**Open Design**_
 This principles state that the security of a system must be indipendent from the secrecy of the design.
 Like the modern criptographic alghoritms that the security depends upon the secrecy of the key instead of the secrecy of the alghoritm.